Major in Gender, Sexuality, and Women's Studies

 II.
 9 c.u.’s in one of two tracks: Students will fulfill this requirement by choosing from one of the concentrations listed below, or by choosing electives.

-a) Students choosing a concentration must take 5 GSWS crosslisted courses in at least two different departments and 4 Elective Courses.
-Please note that in addition to the courses listed here, there will always be additional courses that fulfill each requirement; schedule a meeting with the GSWS Associate Director to discuss.
+Please note that there will always be additional courses that fulfill each requirement.
+Please schedule a meeting with the GSWS Associate Director to discuss: gbeetham@sas.upenn.edu

-5. A concentration of a student’s own design.
-This could be met by taking 5 courses within a single field or department, or a combination of departments—such as Politics and Philosophy, or Sociology & Anthropology.
-Other concentrations might include Media and Communication, History and English, or thematic concentrations that could combine courses in a wide variety of fields such as Family Studies, Migration Studies, Labor Studies, and so forth.
-Any self-designed concentration should be determined in consultation with the Director, Associate Director and Undergraduate Chair of the program and subsequently approved by the Program’s Curriculum Committee.
+• A concentration of a student’s own design.
+This could be met by taking 5 courses within a single field or department, or a combination of departments - such as Politics and Philosophy, or Sociology and Anthropology, Media and Communication, History and English, or thematic concentrations that combine courses in a wide variety of fields such as Family Studies, Migration Studies or Labor Studies.
+Self-designed concentrations must be developed in consultation with the Associate Director.

 Track 2: No Concentration:

-Students will take 9 Elective Courses focusing on the topic of gender, sexuality, and/or women
+Students will take 9 Elective Courses focusing on topics of gender, sexuality, and/or women.
+Courses can be found using any of the above concentration attributes, or the attribute AGGR (GSWS Major Related).

 III.
 1 c.u.: Capstone requirement: